 The Motor Fuels Program regulates the sale and quality of motor fuels in Louisiana.
 The program includes:

-LDAF inspectors who perform statewide inspections at gas stations at least once a year to ensure that consumers are getting what they pay for
+LDAF inspectors who inspect over 73,000 devices at over 3,100 Louisiana locations every once a year to ensure that consumers are getting what they pay for